 - Exam technique – how do we prepare our students for the exam?

 An important part of the course is learning how to create a stimulating and caring environment.
 To help create such an environment, you need to be enthusiastic and lessons need to be well planned and related to the needs of pupils.
 They need to be conducted in a well-organised way with a positive approach to control.
 You will be able to prepare in advance for handling different situations since strategies for maintaining discipline and managing the learning in a Physics laboratory are considered and discussed.

 You will be encouraged to make use of Digital Technologies.
 Considerable attention is given to the use of Digital Technologies during the course.
 We also place emphasis on the development of your skills in Digital Technologies (both personal and professional) and provide a wealth of opportunities for you to become a highly competent, skilled technology user, whatever your starting point.

 School Experience: There are excellent working relationships between colleagues at our lead schools, the OAKS and other partnership schools that will contribute to your professional development.
 All schools have subject mentors who have been trained by us and they are responsible for your learning and development when on placement.

 Course participants are assessed through written academic assignments and portfolios of evidence.
 Throughout your placements, you will be assessed against the National Teacher Standards.
 Your final award will be either a Postgraduate Certificate in Education or a Professional Graduate Certificate in Education, the outcome being determined by your performance in your formal academic assignments.

-Physics trainee teachers are now eligible for the tax-free Training Scholarships and Bursaries of up to £28,000 for the 2019/20 academic year: click for further information
+Physics trainee teachers are now eligible for the tax-free Training Scholarships and Bursaries of up to £28,000, with a possible further £6,000 in early-career payments for the 2019/20 academic year: click for further information